c4a-ri/dialbb/docs/document-en/source/051_builtin_blocks.md

   - `_generate_with_llm(task)` and `_generate_with_prompt_template(prompt_template)`

-     Generates a string using a large language model (currently only OpenAI's ChatGPT).
+     Generates a string using a large language model.
 More details follow.

 (llm_functions)=
 #### Built-in functions using large language models

-The functions `_check_with_llm(task)` and `_generate_with_llm(task)` use a large language model (currently only OpenAI's ChatGPT) along with dialogue history to perform condition checks and text generation.
+The functions `_check_with_llm(task)` and `_generate_with_llm(task)` use a large language model  along with dialogue history to perform condition checks and text generation.
 Here are some examples:

 - Example of a condition check: